bevyengine/rfcs/rfcs/45-stageless.md

 1. This will be a massively breaking change to every single Bevy user.
    1. Any non-trivial control over system ordering will need to be completely reworked.
    2. Users will typically need to think a bit harder about exactly when they want their gameplay systems to run.
-In most cases, they should just add the `CoreLabel::AppLogic` label to them.
+In most cases, they should just add the `CoreLabel::AppLogic` label to them, which will place them after input and before rendering.
 2. It will be harder to immediately understand the global structure of Bevy apps.
    1. Powerful system debugging and visualization tools become even more important.
 3. State transitions are no longer queued up in a stack.